svaksha/diversity-index/README.md

 **[50](http://svaksha.github.io/50)** is a curated list of grants, scholarships, travel/financial aid for women from all over the world, being offered by conferences and companies sponsoring STEM education to encourage diversity in STEM fields among __half the world's population__.

+__PS__ :: Only those conferences that explicitly publish their grants and financial aid programs for women (and those who identify as one) will be listed here.

 - [50](#50)
 - [LICENSE](#license)
    - [Mirrors](#mirrors)